Absentee voters face long lines as Richland Co. satellite voting locations open

 But even with the added options of places for people to vote, many faced long lines as the system struggled.

-Richland County election officials said voting machines were working, but the voter registration system was down.
-That system is managed by the State Election Commission.
+Richland County election officials said voting machines were working, but they were having issues connecting new equipment to the State Election Commission’s voter registration system.

+“We did have a few glitches to work out this morning,” said Richland County Director of Voter Registration & Elections Alexandria Stephens.
+“There’s been quite a few new pieces of equipment implemented, so we just had to work out a few glitches.
+We got the SEC on it, our technicians on it, our IT department on it.”

-The state commission later said their statewide system was not down, but there were local connection issues at two voting locations in Richland County -- North Springs Park and Garners Ferry Adult Activity Center.
+The State Election Commission later said their statewide system was not down, but there were local connection issues at two voting locations in Richland County -- North Springs Park and Garners Ferry Adult Activity Center.

-WIS reporter Caroline Coleburn has been going between Richland County voting locations Wednesday to see what voters have experienced.
+The issue was resolved before 9:30 a.m., an hour after the scheduled opening, but voters say lines at North Springs Park were still wrapped around the sidewalk and into a field.

+“People were complaining, and several people left,” explained Richland County voter Margaret Ringgold, who was determined to wait nearly four hours to cast her vote.
+“For my children and my grandchildren, it’s worth the wait,” she said.

 Copyright 2020 WIS.
 All rights reserved.